adambard/learnxinyminutes-docs/bash.html.markdown

 trap "rm $TEMP_FILE; exit" SIGHUP SIGINT SIGTERM

 # `sudo` is used to perform commands as the superuser
+# usually it will ask interactively the password of superuser
 NAME1=$(whoami)
 NAME2=$(sudo whoami)
 echo "Was $NAME1, then became more powerful $NAME2"